chrisrzhou/unified-doc/readme.md

 One of the more important and useful features when rendering documents is supporting annotations.
 Here are some use cases of annotations in common document workflows:
 - *Highlighting*: Text content is highlighted in the document with custom styles.
 This is the broadest domain and there are many UIUX implementations to tailored for specific document workflows.
-- *Bookmarking*: Loading a document with a valid anchor link will scroll to the bookmarked annotation.
+- *Bookmarking*: Loading a document with a and clicking on a valid anchor link will scroll to the bookmarked annotation.
 - *Commenting*: Clicking on an annotation loads associated comments.
 - *Redlining*: Text content is underlined, showing the difference between two versions of the document.